-Donald Wayne Hankins, a tall, lanky right-hander who suffered a broken elbow as a teenager, enjoyed a 10-year professional baseball career -- including ten seasons in the minors -- during the 1920s.
-Hankins finished with a lifetime minor league record of 75-87 and an ERA of 3.38.
-But during the four seasons he hurled in the Double-A International League plus another with St. Paul of the American Association, Hankins often pitched well, producing a 53-55 ledger at the Double-A level.
+Donald Wayne Hankins, a tall, lanky right-hander who suffered a broken elbow as a teenager, enjoyed an 11-year professional baseball career -- including ten seasons in the minors -- during the 1920s.
+Hankins finished with a lifetime minor league record of 75-87.
+But during the four seasons he hurled in the Double-A (the highest classification of the time) International League plus another with St. Paul of the American Association, Hankins often pitched well, producing a 53-55 ledger at the Double-A level.
 His best season came in 1926 with the International League's Newark club, where he fashioned a 16-7 record and helped lead the Bears to a third-place season.
 Sold to the Detroit Tigers for 1927, Don contributed to the Motor City ball club with a 2-1 record and two saves in 20 games.

 Growing up in a region where several major league clubs trained during the spring, Don was fascinated with baseball by the time the Great War began in 1914.
 But he suffered a bad accident.
 Climbing in a grape arbor on the family's farm, the teenager fell and broke his right elbow.
 Knowing he would be punished by his mother, Don covered up the fall.
 A couple of days later, in severe pain, he confessed the accident.
 A local doctor set the joint on the Hankins' kitchen table, but Don's elbow never healed correctly.
 Although unknown at the time, he had bone chips in the joint -- his pitching arm -- until he had surgery during the late 1930s to repair the damage.
 In fact, the remarkable point about Hankins' baseball career is that he was able to pitch well, including at the major league level, despite suffering from an ongoing sore elbow.
 Whenever the right-hander threw for any extended period, bone chips could work loose in the elbow, and he would experience numbness and pain in the index and middle fingers of his pitching hand -- a circumstance that affected his strength, speed, and control.
 The injury also caused him to avoid throwing a curve, since the twisting motion of the arm and wrist made his elbow sore.